-It is important that staff delivering PHSE and RSHE work within the values framework of this policy and feel confident, skilled and knowledgeable to deliver effective lessons.
-Continuing professional development will be provided through a range of options: individual study and development, in-house CPD and external training courses.
+It is important that staff delivering PHSE and RSHE work within the values framework of this policy and feel confident, skilled and knowledgeable to deliver effective lessons, adapting where necessary.
+Continuing professional development will be provided through a range of options: individual study and development, inhouse CPD and external training courses.